-In 2007 I returned to design, working at Jones Bay Wharf in one of Sydney's leading user-centred design studios.
-After two years I began working freelance for Clemenger BBDO, Singleton Ogilvy and Mather, Massive, Razorfish, and Australian Consolidated Press among others.
+In 2007 I returned to design, working at Jones Bay Wharf in one of Sydney's leading UX studios.
+After two years I began working freelance for Clemenger BBDO, Singleton Ogilvy and Mather, Massive, Razorfish, and Australian Consolidated Press, before moving to Japan in 2010 to work remotely.

-Sue-Lin Tin and Jason Crane run a UX consultancy and asked me to design their business identity and create their website.
+Sue-Lin Tin and Jason Crane run a UX consultancy and asked me to design their business identity and website.

-Business cards were printed on premium lustre cardstock with a UV spot laminate over the logo.
+Business cards were printed on premium lustre cardstock with a UV spot laminate, and a CSS-animated website was built: www.tincrane.com.

 Gatherin is a social network with a focus on relationships.
 It’s an Australian VC-funded startup.
 The website launched late 2014 and is currently in the middle of a big marketing campaign.